vergissberlin/example-release-please/README.md

 - And another important fix here
 - We are not done yet.
 How about combining multiple commits in one pull request?
 - If we have multiple commits?
+- It would be nice even with docs